 Marsha McLeod is an investigative reporter and media producer hailing from Toronto, Canada.
-In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism at Columbia University, Marsha is committed to reporting on incarceration, labor issues, and health care.
+In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism.
+Marsha is focused on reporting about health, criminal justice, and businesses.

-In 2015, Marsha graduated from the University of Toronto with a B.A. in Peace, Conflict, & Justice Studies and Visual Studies where she focused on international law, documentary ethics, and criminal justice.
-In 2015, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about solitary confinement.
+In 2015, Marsha graduated from the University of Toronto with a B.A. in Peace, Conflict, & Justice Studies and Visual Studies where she focused on international law, documentary ethics, and criminology.
+While a student, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about solitary confinement.